Lucy in the Sky (novel): Reception

 Lucy in the Sky received mostly negative reviews from critics, who compared the book to Go Ask Alice and also considered it too ineffective and silly in its approach to the subject matter of substance abuse.
-Lady Reader's Bookshelf said of the book, "I really like the message in this book.
-I always will.
-I will always stand up for it.
-I'm not sure I care for how it was delivered.
-Then again, I am old school.
-I don't care for text speak and every other word in all capital letters.
-I felt the MC [main character] was a bit over the top in trying to make her point in almost everything she does.
-This may be typical for, say, an average teen girl.
-I just didn't buy it.
-I was annoyed with her and the repetitiveness of her actions that were not relevant to the story."
 Publishers Weekly stated, "echoing the theme and structure of Go Ask Alice, this inelegant cautionary tale paints an appropriately horrific picture of addiction, but offers little insight beyond what is taught in drug education programs."
-Kirkus Reviews appreciated the addition of the character Cam as the unnamed diarist's younger brother, stating, "Cam is one of the most compelling, and readers see him struggling to balance his loyalty to his sister against his concern for her safety", however Kirkus also disliked the book's ending, saying of it, "the book's cautionary ending feels abrupt and ineffective, perhaps because scaring readers straight was never really the point."
+Kirkus Reviews appreciated the addition of the character Cam as the unnamed diarist's older brother, stating, "Cam is one of the most compelling, and readers see him struggling to balance his loyalty to his sister against his concern for her safety", however Kirkus also disliked the book's ending, saying of it, "the book's cautionary ending feels abrupt and ineffective, perhaps because scaring readers straight was never really the point."